erkyrath/lectrote/README.md

     python3 makedist.py

-This creates build directories and then zip files in a "dist" directory.
+This creates build directories and then zip files in a `dist` directory.
 Add `-b` to *only* generate the build dirs; `-z` to transform existing build dirs into zip files.

 You can add arguments to narrow down the platforms you are building, e.g.: